FacebookTwitter

 By on Nov 21, 2017 in Running |

 Since I’m just starting out my running hobby, I’d like to follow other bloggers and runners to get some inspiration.
 Here are some of my favourites.
-1. The Fat Girls’ Guide to Running Quote from the blog: “I almost died on the way round, and not only due to the unusual strain on my body, but also from pure embarrassment when a young boy shouted “Run Fatty Run” as I passed him.”
-2. Lazy Girl Running Quote from the blog: “I wanted to run.
+1. Lazy Girl Running Quote from the blog: “I wanted to run.
 I wanted to be the person I saw on TV running down a beach carefree.
 It looked so easy.
 I could do that, right?
 A trip to the gym made me think otherwise.
 Running was HARD.
 Everything hurt.
 Everything felt wrong.
 I managed just two minutes of running before I had to stop.
 But many miles down the line running stopped being something difficult and started being enjoyable.”
-3. Maria Runs – Running, baking, tea,...
+2. Maria Runs – Running, baking, tea, chocolate… Quote from the blog: “I have a tendency to ramble a lot, so I will also blog about baking, yoga, the marathon talk podcast, and other topics that take my fancy.”

 The Bare Necessities for Beginners